 Both Python frameworks, Django and Flask, are suitable for quick web app development, although Django is said to have a steeper learning curve.
 Flask delivers the most flexibility in form of customization and Django has a bigger community of users and hence, provides more support.

-However, if you are still confused, you can contact our proficient Python developers at Monocubed, where we develop a robust web app after considering the requirements of your project.
+However, if you are still confused, you can contact our proficient Python developers at Monocubed, where we develop a robust web application after considering the requirements of your project.